 A close relative also had the same symptoms, and, as I did, later developed severe migraines.
 (For those of you who have never had a migraine, chronic migraines are debilitating.
 Mine include migraine aura, temporary blindness, and vomiting.
 Hit with migraines up to 21 days every month, as a writer and artist, I was simply unable to perform.)

 He was diagnosed with ADHD and given drugs that made his problems even worse.
 Only after years of bad reactions to the medication did a doctor finally figure out the real problem behind his brain fog was chronic Lyme Disease.

-My issue was an even more obvious and common problem – an endocrine imbalance.
-Once that was addressed, most of my brain fog symptoms disappeared.
+My issue was an even more obvious and common problem – an endocrine imbalance (EDIT: alas, caused by that auto-immune disease that went undiagnosed for years.
+Can you say bummer, twice?
+I knew you could.)
+Once that was addressed, most of my brain fog symptoms disappeared (They can go into remission as the disease does, and come back whether you’re getting treatment or not.
+I got gobsmacked Fall 2016, but feel better several months later.
+Hope springs eternal.)
 After years of unproductivity, I’ve published a number of books over just the last couple of years.